brentgroves/repsys/a_status/current_tasks.md

 ## Questions

+- Can setup HyperV Ubuntu 24.04 server VM in 50 and 1220 VLans on core server.
+To access Albion subnets from R620s using port forwarding.
 - Ask for Plex web service account from Sam or Kevin
 - Does any location besides Indiana have vending machines?